Zombie animal: In real life

 While predominantly a fictional concept when applied to larger mammals, the term zombie is sometimes used in biology in reference to certain diseases in animals.
-Arthropods infected by entomopathogenic fungi such as the Cordyceps genus have their bodies taken over and their tissues are eventually replaced, leading to them being described as zombies.
+Arthropods infected by species of entomopathogenic fungi, such as those in the genera Cordyceps and Ophiocordyceps, have their bodies taken over and their tissues are eventually replaced, leading to them being described as zombies.
 The Cordyceps fungus served as the primary inspiration for the zombies in The Last of Us franchise.
 Similarly, the Ophiocordyceps unilateralis fungus inspired the zombies in the novel The Girl with All the Gifts and its film adaptation.

 Deer infected with chronic wasting disease, a type of transmissible spongiform encephalopathy, exhibit zombie-like symptoms, which has caused the disease to be known as "zombie deer disease".